jahvon/flow/docs/cli/flow_vault_create.md

       --key-file string        File path for the vault encryption key.
 An absolute path is recommended.
 Only used for AES256 vaults.
   -p, --path string            Directory that the vault will use to store its data.
 If not set, the vault will be stored in the flow cache directory.
       --recipients string      Comma-separated list of recipient keys for the vault.
 Only used for Age vaults.
-  -t, --type string            Vault type.
+  -s, --set                    Set the newly created vault as the current vault -t, --type string            Vault type.
 Either age or aes256 (default "aes256")
 ```